How to respond when your kids aren’t listening to you

 A real-life example

 Let’s look at a specific scenario.
-My Son 2 is 13 years old right now and eating everything in sight.
+At the time of this writing, my Son 2 is 13 years old and eating everything in sight.
 While I’ll put off eating to get something done, that’s not how he’s wired right now.

 When we get home from school he has about 1.5 hours until we have to leave again for his Brazilian Ju-Jitsu practice.
 He still needs to grab a snack, take care of his lunchbox, do homework, empty the dishwasher, take out the recycling, be sure his gi is ready to go, and walk his dog.